rq/rq-scheduler/README.rst

 ``with_times``.
 The first one specifies up to which point in time scheduled jobs should be returned.
 It can be given as either a datetime / timedelta instance or an integer denoting the number of seconds since epoch (1970-01-01 00:00:00).
-The second argument is a boolen that determines whether the scheduled execution time should be returned along with the job instances.
+The second argument is a boolean that determines whether the scheduled execution time should be returned along with the job instances.

 Example